 Direct Refrigerant Cooling

-Three design issues need to be addressed when using direct refrigerant cooling.
-These are, vibration from the compressor which may adversely affect the beam pointing stability, a reliable means of decoupling the cooling circuit from the laser for laser or cooling system maintenance without loss of the refrigerant, and attaining sufficient control of the laser temperature tolerances.
+Three design issues need to be addressed when using dry cooling.
+These are, vibrations from the compressor which may adversely affect the beam pointing stability, a reliable means of decoupling the cooling circuit from the laser for laser or cooling system maintenance without loss of the refrigerant, and attaining sufficient control of the laser temperature tolerances.

-In a typical direct expansion cooling system copper tubing is rigidly connected from the compressor to the cold plate allowing vibration to transmit along these lines.
+In a typical dry cooling system copper tubing is rigidly connected from the compressor to the cold plate allowing vibration to transmit along these lines.
 One way of addressing this is the use of flexible refrigerant lines that can decouple the compressor vibration from the laser.

 For removing the cooling system from the laser, refrigerant line quick disconnects that are designed to prevent air ingress and refrigerant leakage can be used.
 These are specifically designed for use in refrigerant lines and provide an easy means of disconnecting the two lines while maintaining system integrity.